This accessibility statement applies to the london-fire.gov.uk website.

 The content listed below is non-accessible for the following reasons.

-By the end of 2020 we will ensure that the information provided by the virtual Hazard House tool is provided elsewhere on the website, in an accessible format.
+We have, however, ensured that the information provided by the virtual Hazard House tool is provided elsewhere on the website, in an accessible format.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 However, we have spent time improving the accessibility of all our PDFs – to ensure they have titles, a set language, and bookmarks.